-Record Review: Review patient records for one or more patients who have been discharged or transferred from the organization.
+Clinical Record Review: Review clinical records for one or more patients who have been discharged or transferred from the organization.
 Verify that the organization sent the primary care practitioner or other health care professional who was responsible for providing care and services to the patient a discharge summary or transfer summary in accordance with the requirements of the standard.
+Verify documentation includes communication of discharge plan to the patient, the caregiver/representative, all physician or allowed practitioners issuing orders for the plan of care, and the patients primary care practitioner or other health care professional who will be responsible for providing care and services to the patient after discharge.

-Record Review: Validate that the discharge/transfer summary includes the required content.
+Clinical Record Review: Validate that the discharge/transfer summary includes the required content.